simonmichael/hledger/hledger/hledger.m4.md

 | `20181201`                                   | 8 digit YYYYMMDD with valid year month and day                                        |
 | `201812`                                     | 6 digit YYYYMM with valid year and month                                              |

-Counterexamples - malformed digit sequences might give surprising results:
+Some counterexamples - malformed digit sequences might give surprising results:

 |             |                                                                   |
 |-------------|-------------------------------------------------------------------|